Saad bin Khalid Al Jabri: Exile

 In May 2020, Al Jabri's brother, Abdulrahman, was also detained.

-In June 2020, Lord Hylton, queried what steps the British government were taking over the arrests of Al Jabri's children and brother, he was duly advised that they are "monitoring this case closely" and are "concerned" about numerous detainees held by the Saudi government.
+In June 2020, Lord Hylton asked the Foreign and Commonwealth Office what steps the British government were taking over the arrests of Al Jabri's children and brother, and was duly advised that they are "monitoring this case closely" and are "concerned" about numerous detainees held by the Saudi government.

 On 7 July 2020, Senators Patrick Leahy, Tim Kaine, Chris Van Hollen and Marco Rubio wrote to President Donald Trump urging him to press for the release of Al Jabri's children.
 Calling him a "highly valued partner" they said: "the US has a moral obligation to do what it can to assist in securing his children's freedom".
-In response, the Department of State noted that it had "repeatedly" requested that Saudi officials "clarify the status" of Al Jabri's children, and undertook to: “continue to engage Saudi counterparts to resolve this situation in a manner that honours Dr Aljabri’s service to our country".
+In response, the Department of State noted that it had "repeatedly" requested that Saudi officials "clarify the status" of Al Jabri's children, and undertook to: "continue to engage Saudi counterparts to resolve this situation in a manner that honours Dr Aljabri's service to our country".

-According to the lawsuit filed on 6 August 2020 against Saudi Arabia's crown Prince Mohammad bin Salman by ex-Saudi intelligence official Saad Al Jabri, the ruler, during his tenure as the defense minister, encouraged Russia to intervene in Syria war, in support of Bashar Al Assad.
+In January 2021, around 10 months after being detained, Omar and Sarah were permitted to contact family members in Saudi Arabia.
+Within the period they were being held at an undisclosed location, both had been convicted of money laundering and attempting to flee the Kingdom.
+Omar was sentenced to nine years and Sarah to six years and six months.
+An appeal was lodged and denied; the hearing was held in secret and neither of the siblings or their legal representatives were present.